kongkongzzz/raspberry/README.md

 # Raspberry
-Kongkong's personal repository
+Kongkong's personal repository<br>
-The crude version of the script (Lazy).
+The crude version of the script (Lazy). <br>
-*If the installation fails, re-execute.*
+**If the installation fails, re-execute.**

 # Note
 Only available on the official raspberry PI system.
-Other systems are not guaranteed to be usable and can be tested by yourselves.
+Other systems are not guaranteed to be usable and can be tested by yourselves.<br>
 Your can download the system [here](https://www.raspberrypi.org/downloads/raspberry-pi-os/)

 # How to use